-The Authority was committed to this vision by ensuring that all research involving human participants is based on good science, meets ethical standards, and complies with international best practice.
-The Authority contributed to this vision by engaging in activities to generate knowledge in relation to the ethical conduct of research involving human participants and promoting the integrity of the health research environment.
+The Authority is committed to this vision by ensuring that all research involving human participants is based on good science, meets ethical standards, and complies with international best practice.
+The Authority will contribute to this vision by engaging in activities to generate knowledge in relation to the ethical conduct of research involving human participants and promote the integrity of the health research environment.